wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-work-with-parameters/includes/3-lab-04a.md

 ### The Power BI account is required for two reasons:
 - To upload a Power BI Desktop file, which is a data source for report development.
-- To publish reports, which is optional and dependent on the student having access to a workspace of Premium capacity
+- To publish reports, which are optional and dependent on the student having access to a workspace of Premium capacity.

-##Publishing
+## Publishing
 Some lab tasks involve publishing your paginated report to a workspace.
-You can only open a paginated report when it has been saved to a workspace on dedicated capacity, which has the paginated reports workload enabled
+You can only open a paginated report when it has been saved to a workspace on dedicated capacity, which has the paginated reports workload enabled.

 ## Copy paste snippets
 To improve accuracy and reduce typing, many labs involve copying and pasting from snippet files.
-When snippet files are available, do not copy from the lab documents—rich-formatted text blocks often paste incorrectly, and you’re they’re likely to get a strange result in your code.
+When snippet files are available, do not copy from the lab documents.
+Rich-formatted text blocks often paste incorrectly, and you’re likely to get a strange result in your code.

-- Avoid the temptation to just copy-and-paste
+- Avoid the temptation to just copy-and-paste.
-- Take the time to understand the intention of each snippet
+- Take the time to understand the intention of each snippet.